hwang595/Draco/README.md

 We highly recommend installing an [Anaconda](https://www.continuum.io/downloads) environment.
 You will get a high-quality BLAS library (MKL) and you get a controlled compiler version regardless of your Linux distro.

-Once you have [Anaconda](https://www.continuum.io/downloads) installed, here are the instructions.

 We provide [this script](https://github.com/hwang595/Draco/blob/master/tools/pre_run.sh) to help you with building all dependencies.
 To do that you can run:
 ```
 bash ./tools/pre_run.sh